 When disposing items or debris into a roll-off dumpster, there are items that should or shouldn’t be disposed of in a roll-off dumpster.
 With that being said, there are guidelines and laws implemented for environmental reasons.
 There are local regulations in specific areas concerning the disposal of waste.
 You may be wondering, what can or can you not put in a dumpster?

 What can not be disposed of in a roll-off dumpster?
+What belongs in a roll-off dumpster?

 In general, any type of hazardous materials or liquid-based items should not be disposed of in your dumpster.
 These items may include oils, sealed tanks, sealed drums, wet paint, asbestos, certain electronics, tires, chemicals, all liquids, and specific appliances.
 With that being said, local regulations and laws will determine what can be disposed of.